Modify Bus Hierarchy

-To view the hierarchy of a bus, right-click on the associated signal line and click Signal Hierarchy in the context menu.
-You can also see the signal hierarchy in the block parameter dialog box for the Bus Creator, Bus Assignment, Bus Selector, In Bus Element, and Out Bus Element blocks.
+To view the hierarchy of a bus, right-click on the associated line and click Signal Hierarchy in the context menu.
+You can also see the bus hierarchy in the block parameter dialog box for the Bus Creator, Bus Assignment, Bus Selector, In Bus Element, and Out Bus Element blocks.

 To change the hierarchy of elements in a bus, you can:

-Separate a bus into its constituent signals with a Bus Selector block, then reassemble the signals with one or more Bus Creator blocks.
+Separate a bus into its constituent elements with a Bus Selector block, then reassemble the elements with one or more Bus Creator blocks.

-In the Out Bus Element block parameter dialog box, click and drag signals to different hierarchy levels.
+In the Out Bus Element block parameter dialog box, click and drag elements to different hierarchy levels.

 To change the order of elements in a bus:

-In the Bus Creator block parameter dialog box, select one signal or adjacent signals, then click the Up or Down button.
+In the Bus Creator block parameter dialog box, select one element or adjacent elements, then click the Up or Down button.

-In the Out Bus Element block parameter dialog box, click and drag signals within their existing hierarchy level.
+In the Out Bus Element block parameter dialog box, click and drag elements within their existing hierarchy level.

 When you change the bus hierarchy, Simulink® automatically handles most of the complexities involved.
 For example,

-Bus Assignment block parameter dialog boxes due to upstream bus
+Assignment block parameter dialog boxes due to upstream bus hierarchy changes.
+By

 To change the value of elements in a bus, use a Bus Assignment block.
-For details, see Replace Values of Bus Elements.
+For details, see Assign Signal Values to Bus Elements.

 Nesting buses can produce a loop of blocks where a bus is an element of itself.
 This circular definition cannot be resolved and therefore causes an error.
 To trace the loop, you can use the location cited in the error message.

-Select a signal line associated with the location cited in the error message.
+Select a line associated with the location cited in the error message.

-Right-click a signal and choose Highlight Signal to Source or Highlight Signal to Destination.
+Right-click a line and choose Highlight Signal to Source or Highlight Signal to Destination.
 See Highlight Signal Sources and Destinations for more information.

-Continue choosing signals and highlighting their sources and destinations until the loop becomes clear.
+Continue choosing lines and highlighting their sources and destinations until the loop becomes clear.

 Restructure the model to eliminate the circular bus definition.